 In many modern professions, digital multimeters are an essential tool.
 Most engineers, technicians, and computer network professionals can’t function properly without theirs.
 They’re a go-to tool in a wide variety of testing or troubleshooting situations.
 They’ll often make the difference between a job well done or a job not done.
 But when it comes to buying a digital multimeter, how do you know which fits your needs best?

 The Fluke company is a household name in the world of multimeters.
 They’ve been around for over half a century (so will most of their multimeters) and are one of the big brands to consider.
-Their Fluke 115 and Fluke 117 are great options for people looking to buy a digital multimeter.
+These Fluke models are great options for people looking to buy a digital multimeter.
 But between the two models, which do you need?
-In this article, we will compare the Fluke 115 and Fluke 117 and help you make your buying decision.
+In this article, we will compare these two Flue models and help you make your buying decision.

 A closer look at the Fluke 115